RolfBremer/in-dexter/sample-usage.typ

 #pagebreak()

+#set page(
+    numbering: "i",
+    footer: align(right)[#counter(page).display("i")]
+)

 = Index pages

 In this chapter we emit several index pages for this document.
+We also switched page numbering to roman numbers#index[Roman Numbers], to demonstrate in-dexters ability to display them, if the option `use-page-counter` has been set to true.

 // Table of Content from here on
 #context(